zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 Further down the results, after the reactions have been printed out, the compound concentrations will be printed out.
-Similarly they show the compound ID and the lower and upper bounds of the compound conecentrations.
+Similarly they show the compound ID and the lower and upper bounds of the compound concentrations.
 The concentrations are printed as molar values.
 Due to the small size of the *E. coli* core model, most of the metabolites are largely unconstrained and able to vary between the lower and upper bounds.
 But a few of the central metabolites do end up being